Wine isn’t good for your heart, World Heart Federation says - NewsBreak

 It claimed studies that purport to show a link between alcohol consumption and heart health are “based on purely observational research.”

 That statement may not feel very smooth on the way down, but at least one doctor says that doesn’t mean you need to take any drastic steps.
-Dr. Lucy McBride, internist fellow for Bloomberg New Voices, said there is no right or wrong amount of alcohol.
+Dr. Lucy McBride, internist fellow for Bloomberg New Voices, said there is no right or wrong amount of alcohol.‘I’m so sorry’: Adele to reschedule Las Vegas shows as COVID delays production

 “It really requires context,” McBride said on ‘On Balance with Leland Vittert.’
 “And my two main questions to patients when we’re talking about alcohol and their consumption in my office are, number one, how much are you drinking?
 And number two, let’s talk about your relationship with alcohol.”